freebsd/git_conv/README.md

 ## What you get

-While the conversion will try to convert all branches (except for some truly degenerate cases), we will only publish a small set of branches in the official repo, the _other_ branches will be published to an _archive_ repo.

-- src will have: master, stable/N, releng/N, release/N.M, vendor/\*
+- src will have: master, stable/N, releng/N, release/N.M
 - doc will have: master, release/N.M
 - ports will have: master, branches/YYYYQx

 In the future, _project_ branches will be individual forks of the repos.
+The `vendor` area is not visible by default, as it's only relevant for maintainers of contrib software.

 Further information and documentation can be found on the Wiki sites at https://github.com/freebsd/git_conv/wiki